gajus/eslint-plugin-jsdoc/README.md

 `eslint-plugin-jsdoc`, we also allow you to use these selectors to define additional contexts where you wish our own rules to be applied.

+<a name="eslint-plugin-jsdoc-advanced-ast-and-selectors-contexts-format"></a>
+#### <code>contexts</code> format

+While at their simplest, these can be an array of string selectors, one can also supply an object with `context` (in place of the string) and one of two
+properties:

+1. For `require-jsdoc`, there is also a `inlineCommentBlock` property.
+See that rule for details.
+2. For other rules, there is a `comment` property which adds to the `context` in requiring that the `comment` AST condition is also met, e.g., to require that certain tags are present and/or or types and type operators are in use.
+Note that this AST has not been standardized and should be considered experimental. <!-- Make reference to https://github.com/brettz9/jsdoc-eslint-parser/ when stable: One may also use a full-blown parser which supports comment AST as a first class citizen usable anywhere within a normal AST, but this is also experimental.
+When using this parser, you need not use `comment` and can just use a plain string context. --> In addition to being generally useful for precision in specifying contexts, it is hoped that the ability to specify required tags on structures can be used for requiring `@type` or other types for a minimalist yet adequate specification of types which can be used to compile JavaScript+JSDoc (JJ) to WebAssembly (e.g., by converting it to TypeSscript and then using AssemblyScript to convert to WebAssembly).
+(It may be possible that one will need to require types with certain structures beyond function declarations and the like, as well as optionally requiring specification of number types.)

+<a name="eslint-plugin-jsdoc-advanced-ast-and-selectors-discovering-available-ast-definitions"></a>
+#### Discovering available AST definitions

 To know all of the AST definitions one may target, it will depend on the [parser](https://eslint.org/docs/user-guide/configuring#specifying-parser) you are using with ESLint (e.g., `espree` is the default parser for ESLint,